shervinea/cheatsheet-translation/pt/convolutional-neural-networks.md

 **29. Zero-padding ― Zero-padding denotes the process of adding P zeroes to each side of the boundaries of the input.
 This value can either be manually specified or automatically set through one of the three modes detailed below:**

-&#10230; Zero preenchimento (Zero-padding) - Zero preenchimento denota o processo de adicionar P zeros em cada lado das fronteiras do input.
+&#10230; Zero preenchimento (Zero-padding) - Zero preenchimento denota o processo de adicionar P zeros em cada lado das fronteiras de entrada.
 Esse valor pode ser especificado manualmente ou automaticamente ajustado através de um dos três modelos abaixo:

 <br>